Research and Nature Conservation Internship in Brazil

 How long can I do an internship for?

-The minimum length of an internship in Brazil is two months, but the ideal length is closer to four months, or longer.
+The minimum length of an internship in Brazil is one month, but the ideal length is closer to four months, or longer.
 This ensures you have the time to truly make a tangible impact during your time.
 However, our programs are customizable in length so you can apply for a summer, remote, hybrid, or gap-year internship!

 Do internships in Brazil qualify for university credit?